 I sent photographs to James Trager, my favorite myrmecologist, (word for the day- ant scientist).
 He identified this species as Crematogaster cerasi, a species of acrobat ant.
 A distinguishing characteristic of Crematogaster is the heart shaped abdomen.
 The "acrobat" comes from its building of nests primarily in trees.
 Other common names are the Valentine ant (see above) and cocktail ants because of their habit of raising their abdomens when alarmed.

 These were very hard to photograph because of their frenetic activity, constantly scrambling over the leaves.
 After many tries, I finally used the lid to a bug box because the trough around the edge could hold water to corral them.
-I finally used a drop of honey to attract an ant for its portrait.
+For the closeup portrait I used a drop of honey for it to climb upon.

 Detailed information on this ant is at animaldiversity.org